anodejs/anodejs/docs/SIMPLE_SETUP.md

 ### Important note for early adopters (remove this section after system and bootstrap made public)

 As long as system and bootstrap repositories are private, the forked repositories remain private as well.
 You should add forked repositories to your github ```Readonly``` team, which grants read permissions to buddy account.
 I am not sure if it will work, given you are not administrators of ```anodejs``` team, which owns parent private repositories.
 I hope github doesn't suck and it will not work, meaning, it will not allow granting read permissions to repositories owned by ```anodejs```.
-Talk to me (yosefd@microsoft.com) and we will figure out how to let your buddy account to access these repositories (probably can be solved by adding one ```anodejs``` owner as a co-owner of your ANODE organization).
+Talk to me (yosefd@microsoft.com) and we will figure out how to let your buddy account to access these repositories (probably can be solved by adding one of ```anodejs``` owners as a co-owner of your ANODE organization).

 ## Create ANODE cluster configuration